home-assistant/intents/README.md

 ## Run tests

-Validate the data is correctly formatted.
+Validate that the data is correctly formatted:

 ```
-python3 -m script.intentfest validate
+python3 -m script.intentfest validate --language nl
 ```

 Run the tests.
-Specify a language with `--language` and specify a file with `-k`.
-Leave off both to run the full test suite.
+This will parse the sentences and verifies them with the test sentences.

 ```
 pytest tests --language nl -k fan_HassTurnOn
 ```

+Leave off `--language` to test all languages.
+Leave off `-k` to test all files.

 ## Test parsing sentences